PredictiveScienceLab/advanced-scientific-machine-learning/_sources/reduced_order_modeling/00_intro.md

 ## Objectives

++ Recall the singular value decomposition.
 + Recall principal component analysis.
-+ Recall the singular value decomposition.
 + Develop a low dimensional representation of spatial fields from a set of observations.
-+ Reduce the dimensionality of random fields using their covariance.